The Invisible Man

 nothingness that shoved him aside, and dodged behind the cab-man's

 four-wheeler.
 I do not know how they settled the business.
-I hurried
+I

 straight across the road, which was happily clear, and hardly